zh-m/recycler-view/Readme.md

 ﻿# RecyclerView plugin

 The RecyclerView is a more advanced and flexible version of ListView.
-It ist is a container for displaying large data sets that can be scrolled very efficiently by maintaining a limited number of views.
+It is a container for displaying large data sets that can be scrolled very efficiently by maintaining a limited number of views.

 ## Installation
 `tns plugin add recycler-view`